 Visualizing Life in a 3°C Warmer World

-As COP26 Glasgow participants took up how to limit global warming, we picked up an interesting scenario of living in an increased 3°C temperature.
+As COP26 Glasgow participants discussed how to limit global warming, we discussed an interesting scenario of living in an increased 3°C temperature.

 This year’s climate summit is the most important one since the COP21 in December 2015, when 196 parties signed the Paris Agreement.
-The agreement’s goal, a legally binding international treaty on climate change, is to limit global warming to well below 2°C, preferably to 1.5°C compared to industrial levels.
+The agreement, a legally binding international treaty on climate change, aims to limit global warming to well below 2°C, preferably to 1.5°C compared to industrial levels.
 Achieving the Paris Agreement goal will require countries to peak their GHG emissions as soon as possible to achieve a climate-neutral world by 2050 (The Paris Agreement, 2021).

-But since the preindustrial levels, the world has already warmed by 1°C resulting in climate disasters worldwide.
+However, since the preindustrial levels, the world has already warmed by 1°C, resulting in climate disasters worldwide.
 The United Nations estimates that to keep warming under 1.5°C, countries must reach net-zero gas emissions by 2050.

 The COP 26 climate summit aims to keep the 1.5°C target alive.
-In the words of Alok Sharma, COP26 President, during his opening address, he referred to the summit as “the last, best hope to keep 1.5 in reach (‘Last, Best Hope, 2021).
+In his opening address, Alok Sharma, the president of COP26, referred to the summit as “the last, best hope to keep 1.5 in reach” (Last, Best Hope, 2021).

-But plans that countries have submitted will not achieve the 1.5°C goals.
-According to the 2021 United Nations Emissions Gap Report, current pledges will put the world on a path to a disastrous 2.7°C degree temperature increase.
+However, the countries’ proposed plans will not achieve the 1.5°C goals.
+According to the 2021 United Nations Emissions Gap Report, current pledges will put the world on a path to a disastrous 2.7°C temperature increase.

 “Compared to previous unconditional NDCs, the new pledges for 2030 reduce projected 2030 emissions by only 7.5 per cent, whereas 30 per cent is needed for 2°C and 55 per cent is needed for 1.5°C” and, “If all unconditional 2030 pledges are met, global warming by 2100 is estimated at 2.7C, 2.6°C if all conditional pledges are also implemented, and 2.2°C if all net-zero emissions pledges are added by 2100.